Denisganga/the_plant_doctor/README.md

 # Plant Disease Classification using PyTorch

 This repository contains the implementation of a plant disease classification model using PyTorch.
-The model is based on a fine-tuned ResNet-18 architecture for image classification tasks.
+The model is based on a fine-tuned ResNet-18 architecture for image classification tasks of the plantvillage dataset.

 ## Table of Contents
 - [Introduction](#introduction)